mario3219/my-notes/README.md

 # programming-notes
-Notes on different languages and useful code
+Notes on different languages and useful code, which are written in jupyter notebook.
+Appropriately opened using VSCode, and navigated using the outlines tab.